-Corporate overhead expenses include public company costs, director and executive officer compensation, directors' and officers' insurance, legal, audit and professional fees, corporate office rent and travel.
-Corporate overhead decreased for the year ended December 31, 2013, when compared to the year ended December 31, 2012, due to a decline in stock exchange fees, executive search fees and travel.
+Corporate overhead expenses include public company costs, director and executive officer compensation, legal, audit and professional fees, corporate office rent and travel.
+Corporate overhead increased for the year ended December 31, 2014, when compared to the year ended December 31, 2013, primarily due to an increase in fees associated with listing the Company's shares of Common Stock on NASDAQ, partially offset by a decrease in executive officer compensation and executive search fees.